A huge thank you to Matt Vs Japan (Youtube, Twitter) for his absolutely

 then you are ready move on to the next step.

-2. Setting up dev environment:
+2. Setting up the dev environment:

 We want to use a virtual environment for a few reasons: we don't want to install the project's dependencies on the global environment (your pc) because you might end up with package conflicts or accidentally downgrading packages, etc; a virtual environment also makes sure the dependencies are consistent for all developers.